Election 2024

 The current councilmember, Christian Garcia (Republican), was appointed to the position in January 2023 by the Republican-majority City Council after Councilmember Joe Garcia (Republican) was elected to District 2 in 2022 and the seat was vacated.
 (Due to redistricting, the then-District 3 Councilmember Joe Garcia was no longer qualified for District 3 in this year’s election and decided to run for District 2 in 2022 instead completing the rest of his term.)

-Councilmember Garcia approved to criminalize our unhoused community without offering sufficient housing solutions and community-based services to address homelessness in Escondido:
+Councilmember Garcia approved to criminalize our unhoused community while cutting homeless funding and without offering sufficient housing solutions and community-based services to address homelessness in Escondido:

 From his campaign finance filings up to June 30, 2024, Councilmember Garcia currently has $31,359.27 cash on hand and received more than $15,000 from businesses and political action committees, mainly involved in hospitality and real estates.
 He is on the Escondido Subcommittee for Housing as well as Budget, Downtown Parking and Utilities.